macropodhq/postcss-constants/README.md

 ])
 ```

-Call `postcss-local-vars` before any plugins that will compute values stored in variables.
+Call `postcss-local-constants` before any plugins that will compute values stored in constants.
 See [PostCSS] docs for examples for your environment.